jbcoe/value_types/DRAFT.md

 1. _Preconditions_: `*this` is not valueless.

-2. _Effects_: Returns a reference to the owned object.
+2. _Returns_: A reference to the owned object.

 ```c++
 constexpr const_pointer operator->() const noexcept;